 - Spread on sandwiches as a condiment.

-- Mix into mashed potatoes.
-Best mashed potatoes ever.
+- Mix into mashed potatoes for your new favorite mashed potatoes.

 - Pour over salmon and bake.

-- Use it as pasta sauce over homemade pasta or gnocchi.
+- Use it for pasta dishes, like over homemade sourdough pasta or homemade gnocchi.

-- Extra flavorful layer in a classic lasagna.
+- Add an extra flavorful layer in zucchini lasagna.

-- Spread it on bread, top with cheese, then bake until melted for the most delicious garlic bread.
+- Spread it on sourdough garlic bread, top with cheese, then bake until melted.

-- Sourdough pesto herb rolls.
-Use my sourdough herb and cheese rolls recipe, and instead of filling it with butter and fresh herbs, use pesto.
+- Use my sourdough herb and cheese rolls recipe, but instead of filling it with butter and fresh herbs, use pesto!

 - Easy Homemade Herb Butter